graknol/window_paint/README.md

-# window_paint
+# Painting with power

-Paint over another widget.
+`WindowPaint` lets you pan, zoom and paint over any other widget.

+It uses the new `InteractiveViewer` together with a `CustomPainter`, giving you the bare minimum to get you started.

 ## Getting Started